ctrapnell/genome569/README.md

 There will be no examinations.

 ## Course grade
 Grades will come 50% from the programming projects and 50% from class participation.
-However, given the extraordinary circumstances surrounding the COVID-19 outbreak, the grading rubric will be revised as needed.

 ## Course materials